jason-davey/studio/PLAYBOOK.md

 The application provides a 5-step guided workflow:

 1.  **Step 1: Review Recommendations (Optional):** Upload a JSON "Page Blueprint" file if you have one from an external recommendations tool.
-This can pre-fill content.
+This can pre-fill content for all sections.
-2.  **Step 2: Build & Preview Page:** See a preview of your landing page (initially the Hero section) based on the blueprint or default values.
+2.  **Step 2: Build & Preview Page:** See a preview of your landing page (Hero, Benefits, Testimonials, Trust Signals, Form) based on the blueprint or default values.
-3.  **Step 3: Adjust Content:** Fine-tune the main content of your landing page (e.g., Hero section text).
+3.  **Step 3: Adjust Content:** Fine-tune the content of your landing page sections (e.g., Hero section text, Benefit descriptions, Testimonial quotes).
 4.  **Step 4: Configure A/B Test:** Create "Version A" and "Version B" for A/B testing specific elements (like the Hero section).
 Version A will be pre-filled from your work in Step 3.
 Use AI suggestions and manage configurations locally.
 5.  **Step 5: Prepare for Deployment:** Get instructions and links to take your A/B test configurations to Firebase.